tc39/notes/es8/2018-01/jan-23.md

 JFI: will explain later, but one advantage of mixins is that you don't have the diamond problem

-MM: in the mixin form, can you write a constructor? yes, so I wil lhave many questions about constructor chaining
+MM: in the mixin form, can you write a constructor? yes, so I will have many questions about constructor chaining

 JFI: difficulty with static analysis: recognizing a function is a mixin, etc

 JFI: what kind of future evolution this would enable: mixins can evolve independently from classes.
-Class features are inherited by mixins: member visibliity, namespacing, requirements/interface checking.
+Class features are inherited by mixins: member visibility, namespacing, requirements/interface checking.

 JFI: Member namespacing: declare and use a symbol in a single place.
 Gets you close to the namespacing in First Class Protocols proposal.
 Need a new scheme for defining it.

 YK: could use private

-JFI: most trait implementaions can require that your mixin requires a member.
+JFI: most trait implementations can require that your mixin requires a member.
 Not critical to proposal, but nice to have.

 JFI: (Presenting)